makersacademy/takeaway-challenge/README.md

 * sinatra
 * twilio-ruby

-To run tests, complete the following steps
+To run tests, complete the following steps:

 1. Open your terminal and make sure you are in the correct file path ending with the directory 'takeaway-challenge'.
 2. Type the command ‘rspec’ in the terminal to run all tests.